aashexbmc/AaShe/README.md

 AaShe
 =====
-XBMC plugin to watch vidoes from ashemaletube.com
+XBMC addon to watch vidoes from ashemaletube.com

 ==========================